jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-03-31-holybro-kopis2-hdv-dji-air-unit/index.md

 The soldering job on the motor wires coming to the **Tekko32 40A rated 4 in 1 ESC** is pristine.
 The Tekko32 is a tried and trusted high-quality ESC board, so no surprises there.

 The ESC is connected to the flight controller via a plug on the front side of the board.
 The flight controller itself is the **Kakute F7 HDV** version.
-It has an SD card slot for collecting Black Box data, a barometer, a 32-bit processor and a **GH port, where you can plug in the DJI air unit** for both video signal transmission, as well as radio controller transmission link.
+It has an SD card slot for collecting Black Box data, a barometer, a 32-bit processor, and a **GH port, where you can plug in the DJI air unit** for both video signal transmission, as well as radio controller transmission link.

 > Which also makes this build a completely solderless assembly, if this is important to you.